younghhk/Mediation-Analysis/concepts/README.md

 *Goal of Step 3:*

 See whether adding M reduces the X → Y relationship.
-This tells us how much of the effect flows through M.
+This tells us how much of the effect flows through M.-->